vighneshiyer/vighneshiyer.com/content/research/philosophy/08-my_interviewing_strategies.md

   - This means all AI assistant tools must be used in a way the interviewer can see isn't consuming any money (e.g. the free mode of Copilot, the free modes of Windsurf / Cursor, using a free API with Aider, using only the free webapp for ChatGPT/Gemini/Claude/Grok)
   - All free usage of AI assistants is allowed.
 The interviewee must be able to explain how their assistant is working and demonstrate it is being used in a free mode.
 The point here is to check whether the interviewee is knowledgable about their tool and how to configure it.

+## Debug Something

+- Interview question, consider a tv which has some failure mode, sliding errors, pixels that don't work or so forth, how do you begin debugging, where could the errors be?
+What are the steps you would take?

 ## Other Opinions I Like

 ### Just Explain Some Concept to Me